victorfrancax1/devops-assignment/README.md

-# stack-io-assignment
+# devops-assignment

 ## 📖 About

 This solution has two components:
-- Database: a PostgreSQL database, which is created using a Kubernetes Statefulset
+- Database: a PostgreSQL database, which is created using a Kubernetes Statefulset.
+See more [here](database/README.md)
-- Application: a simple Flask (Python) web app, which is deployed using Kubernetes Deployments
+- Application: a simple Flask (Python) web app, which is deployed using Kubernetes Deployments.
+See more [here](database/README.md)

-## 🤖 Quickstart
+## 🤖 Setup
 During the development of the solution, I used [Minikube](https://minikube.sigs.k8s.io/docs/).
 It allows us to quickly set up a local Kubernetes cluster for testing purposes.

 To create a new cluster: